dart-archive/www.dartlang.org/src/site/articles/idiomatic-dart/index.markdown

 }
 {% endprettify %}

-The above example looks like a regular function definition in C or a method in Java or JavaScript.
+The above example looks similar to functions or methods found in C or Java.
 You can call functions in the usual way:

 {% prettify dart %}
 print(isShouting("I'M JUST VERY EXCITED")); // true